This fabulous, 16th century barn conversion cottage near Churchstoke can sleep two people in one super king-size double bedroom.

 Double Beds 1

-Details Oil underfloor heating with woodburning stove Electric four-oven AGA with double hob, microwave, fridge, freezer, washer/dryer, dishwasher, TV with Freeview, DVD, CD/radio, WiFi, selection of books, games and DVDs Fuel, power and starter pack for stove included in rent, additional fuel available to purchase from owner Bed linen and towels included in rent Cot and highchair Off road parking for 2 cars Lockable bike storage Lawned garden and patio with furniture and BBQ Sorry, no pets and no smoking Shop and pub 2 5 miles
+Oil underfloor heating with woodburning stove Electric four-oven AGA with double hob, microwave, fridge, freezer, washing machine, dishwasher, TV with Freeview, DVD, CD/radio, WiFi, selection of books, games and DVDs Fuel, power and starter pack for stove inc in rent, additional fuel available to purchase from owner Bed linen and towels inc in rent Off road parking for 2 cars Lockable bike storage Lawned garden and patio with furniture and BBQ Sorry, no pets and no smoking Shop and pub less than 3 miles Babes-in-arms only

 Changeover Day Fri